lowrie/pyRouterJig/editor.md

 Finally, the <b>Undo</b> button  (keyboard: `u`) reverses the last editing operation.
 Undo may be applied repeatedly, until the joint is back to the starting point of invoking the <b>Editor</b>.

+As each operation is performed, the status is reported at the bottom of the screen in the <b>Status</b> bar.
+The status will be red if the operation failed.
+A failure isn't serious; it usually means that the operation can't be performed because it would result in a joint that cannot be cut with the current bit.

 Note that if you make changes in the <b>Editor</b>, and then go back to either
 <b>Equal</b> or <b>Variable</b> options, the changes will be lost.